paketo-buildpacks/paketo-website/content/docs/reference/php-reference.md

 `composer` commands.

-1. A Composer PHP `.ini` file is created for usage during the buildpack build process ONLY.
+1. A Composer PHP `.ini` file is created for usage during the buildpack build process **only**.
 It will tell Composer where to find extensions when running `composer-install`.
 2. Platform requirement `.ini` file available on the final image under `/workspace/.php.ini.d/composer-extensions.ini` which will be appended onto